amino-os/Amino.Run/docs/code_study/DMList.md

 ### ExplicitCheckpoint 51 LoC
 > App-controlled checkpointing to disk, revert last checkpoint on failure

 *ExplicitCheckpoint* allows users to manually checkpoint Sapphire object state via `SO.checkpoint()` API.
-Sapphire ojbect state will be saved on local host.
+Sapphire object state will be saved on local host.
 Users can manually revert Sapphire object to the last checkpoint by calling `SO.revert()` API.

 * Description says *revert last checkpoint on failure*.
 Is this *revert* done by system, or by users manually?

+Quinton: It explicitly says above "users can manually revert".

-* If *revert* is performed by system automatically, then *on which failures* should the system revert Sapphire object to last checkpoint?
+Terry: * If *revert* is performed by system automatically, then *on which failures* should the system revert Sapphire object to last checkpoint?

+Quinton: See above.

 ### PeriodicCheckpoint 65 LoC
 > Checkpoint to disk every N RPCs, revert to last checkpoint on failure

 *PeriodicCheckpoint* periodically, e.g. every N RPCs, saves Sapphire object state on local host.
 This DM saves Sapphire object before invokes any method on the Sapphire object.
 If RPC invocation succeeds, result will be returned to client.
 If RPC invocation fails, Sapphire object will be reverted to last checkpoint, and an error will be thrown to client.

-* What is the use case of this DM?
+Terry: * What is the use case of this DM?

+Quinton: I think that's pretty clear from the description above.
+It enables atomic transactions via RPC invocations.
+So the state of the object cannot end up in a partially consistent state (e.g. if an exception gets throuwn part-way through a method).

-* What if a Sapphire object dies?
+Terry: * What if a Sapphire object dies?
 Will we loose checkpoint data?

+Quinton: No, I think we can probably avoid that, by persisting the state to the local disk (indexed by object-id or whatever).
+If the local disk/server fails, then the checkpoint will of course disappear.
+To cover that we can also support checkpointing to remote, redundant, distributed storage (e.g. Diamond or Tapir).

 ### DurableSerializableRPC 29 LoC
 > Durable serializable RPCs, revert to last successful RPC on failure

 *DurableSerializableRPC* will 1) save Sapphire object state on local host, 2) grab a lock for the RPC call, and 3) invoke RPC on the Sapphire object.
 If RPC call succeeds, the result will be returned to client.
 If RPC call fails, the Sapphire object state will be restored, and an error will be thrown back to the client.

-* What is the difference between *DurableSerializableRPC* and *DurableTransactions*?
+Terry: * What is the difference between *DurableSerializableRPC* and *DurableTransactions*?
 Looks like *DurableSerializableRPC* deals with one RPC call, but *DurableTransactions* deals with multiple RPC calls in one transaction.

+Quinton: Yes, Irene describes serializable consistency and transactions [here](https://irenezhang.net/blog/2015/02/01/consistency.html)
 ### DurableTransactions 112 LoC
 > Durably committed transactions, revert to last commit on failure